What is an Antimicrobial Fabric?

 Microban® antimicrobial fabric treatments have undergone extensive independent laboratory testing and have a long history of safe use.
 The biocidal active components of Microban® antimicrobial fabric additives are notified with the EU Biocidal Products Regulation (BPR) and registered with the US Environmental Protection Agency (EPA).

-If you are interested in developing an antimicrobial textile product, contact the Microban team today to organise an additive sample.
+If you are interested in developing an antimicrobial textile product, contact the Microban team today to discuss your project initiatives.

 *Subject to the performance properties of the specific antimicrobial textile additive manufactured into your product.
 Treated product efficacy claims against specific microbes are dependant on the results of laboratory testing.